xlash123/khux-re-api/README.md

 ## Backup
 To backup your user data, you'll need your [UUID](/Getting%20UUID.md), [device type](/Getting%20UUID.md), and [NodeJS](https://nodejs.org/en/download/) installed to your system.
 Then open a terminal in the same directory as this project and enter the following commands:

+**NOTE**: At this current time, backing up your account will shadowban your account.
+This means you cannot participate in rankings.

 ```bash
 npm install # Only needs to be run one
 node index.js --backup <insert uuid here> --device <number> # Don't include the <> in your command